-I am now left with 20 Bristol shubunkins (which I don’t like) (6½% of the original spawning of 300 fry hatched last May), 40 calico veiltails (0.8% of last May's spawning of 4,500), and 50 moors (1¼% of the 4,000 spawned last May).
-The veiltails and moors are kept 10 to a tank: with my tanks being 150 cm x 45 cm x 30 cm deep (60 x 18 x 12 inches deep), that gives 340 square cm (55 square inches) of surface area for the young Bristol shubunkins and 135–170 square cm (22–27 square inches) for the young twintails.
+I am now left with 20 Bristol shubunkins (which I am not content with) (6½% of the original spawning of 300 fry hatched last May), 40 calico veiltails (0.8% of last May's spawning of 4,500), and 50 moors (1¼% of the 4,000 spawned last May).
+The veiltails and moors are kept 10 to a tank: with my tanks being 150 cm x 45 cm x 30 cm deep (60 x 18 x 12 inches deep), that gives 340 square cm (55 square inches) of surface area for each of the young Bristol shubunkins and 135–170 square cm (22–27 square inches) for each of the young twintails.
 I believe it’s very important to give the young fish as much space as possible; that way growth rates will be good.

 Our show is only about a week away, which is quickly followed by NGPS and the new Nationwide Show, which is at the end of the month.
 So over the next week, I will be selecting the fish that I will be showing.
 I will show adult fish, and also this year’s young.
 The young will be shown singly and also as teams of four.
 We will at last see just how good they are.